Audio Editing and Podcasting

 - You can take great videos on your phone.
 Be sure to follow these tips.

 - The simplest non-linear editors (NLEs) are easy to use, but offer the least amount of options for making editing decisions.
 Editors that fall into this category include iMovie (which comes standard on Mac computers), and Photos for Windows (which comes standard on Windows computers).
 The following are some helpful tutorials on how to use these.

 - OpenShot Video Editor is a free, open source

 video editing application for Mac, PC and Linux machine download and installation.
 It offers fairly sophisticated functionality for video editing.

 Learn how to use OpenShot Video Editor.

-- Available in the Makerspace computer as well as in the library's Butler Pavilion is the more advanced NLE Adobe Premiere.
+- Available in the Makerspace computer is the more advanced Adobe Premiere.
 This editor is one of the most commonly used editors in the video, film, and television industry and is considered "professional quality."
-As such, it offers a lot of functionality and thereby, tools to learn.
 The following are some resources to help you learn how to use Adobe Premiere.

 Currently Canvas Studio is part of the R-MC Canvas Learning Management system.
 You may sign into Canvas.rmc.edu with your R-MC username and password, and from the global navigation, access Canvas Studio.
 Studio allows you to record, edit, and manage media within Canvas.